EE Broadband Review (Updated June 2026)

 Reliability First

 EE’s big selling point is not just raw speed, it is consistency.
-Full fibre is usually far steadier than ageing copper broadband, and EE’s use of the Openreach platform means the setup feels mature, familiar and well-supported.
+Full fibre is usually far steadier than ageing copper broadband, and EE’s use of the Openreach access network means the setup feels mature, familiar and well-supported.

 If you work from home, have kids who are always online, or just want the broadband to quietly get on with its job, that counts for a lot.